-After a stroke, you may have decreased physical activity and decreased muscle mass so your body may require less calories than you did before your injury.
-If you continue to eat the same as prior to your injury, you will likely gain weight over time so it is important to adjust what and how much you eat.
+Energy needs are often elevated initially after a brain injury and then decrease over time.
+In addition, you may have a decrease in physical activity and muscle mass after a brain injury, which can lead to weight gain long-term.
 Magic pills, shots or crash diets will not help with healthy, lasting weight loss.
-Adjusting eating and exercise habits is necessary to achieve permanent weight control.
+It is important to know your weight goals and adjust your food intake and physical activity to meet your goals.
 If you need diet education or help controlling dietary intake, ask your doctor to refer you to a registered dietitian.
 It is important to consider how much you eat and what types of foods you eat to control your body weight.